jedireza/hapi-node-postgres/README.md

 });
 ```

-Or include it in your server manifest.
+Or include it in your composer manifest.

 ```js
 ...